StevenTammen/hieam-old/README.md

 Note that all of this is very rough at the moment, with no documentation support.
 I wanted to get my layout working as quickly as possible, and did not prioritize maintainability and elegance this go around.
 Since I haven't done any extensive unit testing, there are probably at least a few bugs in the ~4000 lines of code.
 Any contributions are welcome and appreciated.

-My current modifications to make Vim work with the layout switch around some commands to get the cursor keys in the T-shaped formation of tcsr.
+My current modifications to make terminal Vim/Emacs work with the layout switch around some commands to get the cursor keys in the T-shaped formation of tcsr.
 All the changes have mnemonics, albeit different ones than vanilla Vim.

 Here's the code to put in .vimrc:

 ```
+nnoremap <C-h> X
+nnoremap <Del> x

 nnoremap t h
 nnoremap T H